 2) An estimate is made as to the amount of DNA recovered from the sample

-3) Millions of copies of the DNA is made through an amplification process known as the Polymer Chain Reaction (PCR)
+3) Millions of copies of the DNA is made through an amplification process known as the Polymerase Chain Reaction (PCR)

 4) DNA is analyzed using a capillary electrophoresis genetic analyzer which separates pieces of DNA by size

 5) DNA results are interpreted from the evidence samples and then compared to known samples to determine whether the known individual can or cannot be the source of the DNA found in the evidence sample

 6) If there is a DNA match, statistics are performed to determine the strength of the association between the evidence and reference samples Notice of Amendment of the FBI’s STR Population Data published in 1999 and 2001

 DNA profiles obtained from items of evidence believed to be from the suspect may be entered in the Forensic Index of the Combined DNA Index System (CODIS).
 CODIS is operated, supported, and managed by the Federal Bureau of Investigation (FBI).
 The purpose of CODIS is to aid investigations by providing leads through the association of DNA profiles to one another.
 Names, social security numbers, ID numbers, and other personally identifiable information are not stored in CODIS.
 DNA profiles obtained from forensic cases that are eligible for CODIS entry are automatically entered into the database by the Biology/DNA Detail of the LVMPD.
 All profiles contained in the database are searched against one another on a weekly basis and any potential matches that occur are known as “hits”.
 CODIS hits may link forensic cases to other forensic cases and/or link convicted felony offenders or arrestees to forensic cases.
 All pertinent CODIS hit information is disseminated directly to the investigating agent(s) by the Biology/DNA Detail.